-Any parent or guardian that would like to volunteer in the classroom or on a field trip must sign in at the front office.
-Parents who want to chaperone for field trips need to possess a DPS Class 1 IVP Fingerprint Clearance Card.
+Any parent or guardian that would like to volunteer in the classroom or on a field trip must sign in at the front office and show their identification.
 All visitors must wear a visitor's badge while on our campus.
 We all have to be extremely careful to make sure that no unauthorized persons are entering the school grounds.
 Younger relatives are not allowed on campus without their parents.
 Younger children may not accompany a parent when volunteering or participating in the classroom activities.